Home/Meats/Veal Liver

 MythAll organ meats are unhealthy.+

-RealityOrgan meats like liver are nutrient-dense and can be part of a healthy diet.
+RealityOrgan meats like liver are nutrient-dense and can be part of a healthy diet when eaten in moderation.

 Healthy Recipes